elizavetasemenova/elizavetasemenova.github.io/_posts/2016-12-04-cox-point-process.md

 ---

 Cox point process is another name for the Poisson process with random intensity.
-Let us consider an introductory example: for a specified number of observations and regression coefficients generate a covariate and corresponding response, compute the mean and estimate the parameters.
+Let us consider an introductory example: for specified number of observations and regression coefficients generate a covariate and corresponding response, compute the mean and estimate the parameters.

 <script src="https://gist.github.com/elizavetasemenova/af7c2e8cd908f725076856e16be4d1f8.js"></script>